 Want to know more about our individual panelist's stories?
 We'll be spotlighting each of their career backgrounds and job advice on the blog in the coming weeks, so stay tuned!

-You’ve probably heard this a few times already but...it’s the most wonderful time of the year, so we’re hope you’re spending it with friends, family, and Netflix!
+You’ve probably heard this a few times already but...it’s the most wonderful time of the year, so we hope you’re spending it with friends, family, and Netflix!
 But sometimes, the fast-paced, get sh*t done startup life can lure you back to work even when you’re on vacation.
-“Just a bit of catching up” can quickly eat up your time off and, before you know it, you’ve missed out on all that much-needed family gathering time (or plain old R&R.)
+“Just a bit of catching up” can quickly eat up your holiday preparations and, before you know it, you’ve missed out on all that much-needed family gathering time (or plain old R&R.)

-There’s a few ways you can stay away from your work this holiday season, all of which can actually positively affect your performance in the long-term.
+There are a few ways you can stay away from your work this holiday season, all of which can actually help you maintain a high level of productivity in the long-term.
 Read on for a successful 2019!

 A recent survey revealed that 50 percent of people who don’t volunteer say it’s because of work commitments.
 Fortunately, many companies nowadays are making it easier for their employees to stay dedicated to work while also giving back to their communities.
 Just look at these 10 startups that offer paid volunteer time to their employees!
 (P.S., they’re all hiring right now!)

 In this interview series, we ask companies we love working with to give us some insight into what they’re all about.
 They’ll share how the company got started, what it's like to work there, and what makes them different.
 It’s your inside look to some of the coolest startups.

 We want you to know what really makes us tick (hint: cats).
 So today we're featuring ourselves, Planted!